Your investment update - November 2024

 Deciding to share your life with a pet can be great for both your physical and your mental health.

-It’s no secret that dogs love to be walked, and this in turn can lead to increased cardiovascular health of their owners.
+It’s no secret that dogs love to be walked, and this in turn can lead to improved cardiovascular health of their owners.

 According to the RSPCA, interacting with a companion animal (including dogs, cats, rabbits, rodents, horses, fish, birds, reptiles and amphibians) can have a range of physical, social and mental health benefits for people*.

-Before making the commitment to adopt a pet, it's best to do some research to ensure your pet will suit your family and lifestyle.
+Before making the commitment to adopt a pet, it's best to do some research to ensure your pet will suit your family, lifestyle and budget.
 For example, if you're thinking about adopting a dog and you live in a small house or an apartment, check what breed would be suitable.
 The staff at your local shelter will be able to help you through this process.

 If you don’t have a particular breed in mind, make a start by contacting the RSPCA, your local council pound or shelter, or search from the almost 10,000 adoptable pets on PetRescue.